 Contents:

-Two Games of the Ancient Period * Jack Greene, Jr.
+Wargames North of the Border * Jack Greene, Jr. & Larry E. Hoffman

 Miniature Warfare * Don Lowry